 Get Legal Advice from STA’s Experienced Lawyers

 Slip and fall accidents can be very complex and cause serious, life-changing injuries.
 If you have been hurt in a slip and fall, the best course of action is to get legal advice from an experienced personal injury lawyer.
-At Simpson, Thomas, & Associates, we have appointments available at our offices in Surrey/Delta, Burnaby, Vancouver, and Abbotsford.
+At Simpson, Thomas, & Associates, we have appointments available at our offices in Surrey/Delta and Vancouver.
 STA’s personal injury lawyers can come to you if the slip and fall has caused mobility issues.
 Call us today to schedule a free initial consultation to discuss your claim, or fill out to consultation form now.

 Stay In Touch